-From “set it and forget it” Crock-Pot dinners to vegetarian meals with 5 or fewer ingredients, we love recipes that cut down on kitchen time (especially all the time spent doing dishes) without compromising on nutrition.
+From “set it and forget it” slow cooker dinners to no-cook breakfasts, we love recipes that cut down on kitchen time (especially all the time spent doing dishes) without compromising on nutrition.

-This recipe gives you even more reason to believe that chicken breasts are anything but boring: Perk up the poultry with a tangy balsamic and honey glaze that becomes even more concentrated in flavor as it bakes in the oven.
+This recipe gives you even more reason to believe that chicken breasts are anything but boring: Perk up the poultry with a tangy balsamic and honey glaze that becomes more concentrated in flavor as it bakes in the oven.

 Slicing the veggies into thin rounds is probably the most time-consuming part of this meatless meal, but the end result is so worth it.
 Whether you leave it dairy-free or go with the goat cheese crumbles on top, it’s as delicious as it is photo-worthy.